-Woodlice may look like insects, but in fact they are fourteen-legged crustaceans related to lobsters.
-Unlike their relatives however, they have adapted to living on land.
+Woodlice may look like insects, but in fact, they are fourteen-legged crustaceans related to lobsters.
+Unlike their relatives, however, they have adapted to living on land.
 Still, woodlice need a damp conditions to be able to survive.
 It’s thought there are about 3,500 species of woodlice in the world and about 35-40 of these can be found solely on the British Isles.
 Some species such as the common sea slater are only found on the coast.
 Woodlice are a common pest nuisance in humid climates and damp conditions, mostly in gardens and wooden structures.

 It’s pretty easy to identify a woodlice problem, as they have very specific characteristics.
 The problem is catching a glimpse of them, as they are active mainly at night.
-A woodlice has an outer shell called an exoskeleton, which it must shed as it grows.
-The moult happens in two stages, unlike that of most arthropods which is shed all at once.
+A woodlouse has an outer shell called an exoskeleton, which it must shed as it grows.
+The moult happens in two stages, unlike that of most arthropods which are shed all at once.
 The first back half of the shell is shed and a day or so later the front half falls off.
 Woodlice also have a pair of antennae to help them find their way around and two small ‘tubes’, called uropods on the back of their bodies which help them to navigate.
-Also some species use these tubes to produce chemicals which discourage predators.
+Also, some species use these tubes to produce chemicals which discourage predators.

 Quick Woodlice Fact Sheet